tkrop/go-testing/README.md

 ### Why strong validation?

-Test are only meaningful, if they validate ensure pre-conditions and validate post-conditions sufficiently strict.
+Test are only meaningful, if they ensure/validate pre-conditions as well as validate/ensure post-conditions sufficiently strict.
 Without validation test cannot ensure that the system under test behaves as expected — even with 100% code and branch coverage.
 As a consequence, a system may fail in unexpected ways in production.

 Thus, it is advised to validate input parameters for mocked requests and to carefully define the order of mock requests and responses.
 The [`mock`](mock)